Dear De Key tenant,

 Print these documents and send them to the tax offices together with the exemption form.
 Do not hesitate to clarify the significance of each document in writing, if they are in a foreign language, for example.

 Take a close look at the flyer, as this information might vary slightly depending on the tax in question.
-At the present, these forms are sent out in Dutch only.
-Ask the RAs or a neighbour/friend if you need help filling out your form.
+At present, these forms are sent out in Dutch only.
+Consult the RA's or a neighbour/friend if you need help filling out your form.